bhry98/laravel-starter-kit/docs/localizations.md

+go to intro.md file [🔗](../intro.md)
 # Localizations
-## In this starter you kan use HasLocalization trait in your model
+## In this starter you can use HasLocalization trait in your model

 ---
 ### **1. Apply the Trait in Your Model**